 Where can I buy raw milk?

 It is not possible to purchase raw milk from a supermarket or store in the United Kingdom, it must be bought directly from a dairy farm.
-These dairy producers must comply with strict labeling regulations and undergo regular health and safety testing in order to sell raw goods.
+These dairy producers must comply with strict labelling regulations and undergo regular health and safety testing to sell raw goods.
 For raw milk, you can either go to a farm that produces it or order it from a milk delivery service, such as Foulgers Dairy.

 Here at Foulgers, we have an agreement with Fen Farm Dairy to supply and distribute their raw milk and milk products directly to our clients.
 For more information about our products and services, please either visit our online shop or give us a call.